Mhz1376/MHZ-ngs-pipeline/ngs_pipeline/README.md

 - Verify reference file paths and formats
 - Confirm adequate disk space for processing
 - Monitor system resources during execution

+## Citation

+If you use this pipeline in your research, please cite the appropriate tools and resources:
+- GATK
+- BWA
+- Picard Tools
+- ANNOVAR
+- FastQC/MultiQC
+- And other tools used in the pipeline

+## License

+This pipeline is provided as-is for research purposes.
+Please ensure compliance with individual tool licenses.

+## Support

+For questions or issues with this pipeline, please check the documentation of individual tools or create an issue in this repository.